-12 Differences Between Disney's New 'Beauty and the Beast' Movie and the Animated Version
+12 Ways the New 'Beauty and the Beast' Is Different From the Original

 The "grey stuff" gets downgraded

-During "Be Our Guest," Lumière offers a platter of treats—including the "grey stuff"—to Belle, but she doesn't actually get to sample it like she does in the animated film.
+During "Be Our Guest," Lumière offers a platter of treats—including the "grey stuff"—to Belle, but unlike in the animated film, she doesn't actually sample it.
 A real-life version of the dessert is available at Disney World and there are countless recipes for it online.

 There's a new character